CatchRelease/crorm/README.md

 `where(props = {})` - Get the instances where all props are matching.

 `create(props = {})` - Create an instance with the passed in props.
 Call an onCreate method to be overridden for server save and state update.
+Any additional arguments passed to create will be passed down to onCreate.

 ##### Instance Methods